pratikjagrut/hashnode-blogs-backup/cled6mmve000309mm3qme5bxq.md

-# Variables, Data Types And Constants
+# Variables, Data Types And Constants in Go

 ## Variable